SpektacleFR/spektacle/README.md

-# Spektacle.ti
+# Spektacle
-This was supposed to be the original domain, but the new domain is here: spektacle.vercel.app
+Go ahead and check out the site in all of it's glory here: https://spektacle.vercel.app